NineWoranop/spring-boot2-examples/example-backend-04/README.md

-# example-backend-02
+# example-backend-04

-This project is the example backend service for CRUD REST APIs with Spring Boot2, JPA
+This project is the example backend service with messaging (Spring AMQP)

 ## Build
 01_build_application.bat